 “Overdose deaths, particularly from prescription drugs and heroin, have reached epidemic levels, now making drug overdoses the leading cause of death for Americans under the age of 50,” according to the U.S. Drug Enforcement Administration.
 Locally, overdose deaths in Luzerne County have increased every year, with an all-time high of 156 in 2018.
 This scourge of drug addiction shows no sign of abating any time soon.

 ABOUT THE CONFERENCE

-The theme of the 2019 Pennsylvania Pain and Addiction Summit is “Putting People First,” with the emphasis on the holistic treatment of the patient.
+The theme of the 2020 Pennsylvania Pain and Addiction Summit is “Collaboration for Change,” with the emphasis on the holistic treatment of the patient.
 During this full-day conference, medical, legal, and law enforcement professionals will discuss the current state of the opioid crisis, share methodology and inter-professional approaches to deal with critical issues, and identify opportunities to approach the treatment of pain and substance abuse.
 Education hours will be provided.